dmbarbour/wikilon/docs/ApplicationModel.md

 Essentially, we represent a stream of commands manipulating a state.
 We could render the state after each command, like a REPL or notebook application.
 The explicit representation simplifies historical views, forking, undo, and similar.
 In general, keeping the entire history of commands may cost too much in some cases, so we may need to occasionally checkpoint the state.
 But for many use cases, the number of commands won't be too large and checkpoints may be managed explicitly.

 *Aside:* This could also be viewed as a specialized 1D spreadsheet.

+## Edit Sessions as Scratchpads

+Where command patterns or spreadsheets use structured words, we could more generally just model an edit-session of arbitrary words (perhaps under a prefix, `foo-`) such that clients can easily add and define new words.

+## Stable Dictionaries

+Rather than mutating dictionaries, we could try to keep the dictionary mostly constant, and instead leverage secure hash resources and stowage to a much greater extent.
+The dictionary would define a lot of standard functions, accelerators, etc.. but data would be kept in the stowage layer, and almost never manipulated directly.
+This is convenient for standardization and sharing of the dictionary, and can be combined easily with other ideas.

+## Monotonic Dictionaries

+It is feasible to model Awelon systems that never redefine a word.
+Words may instead serve as single-assignment variables.
+Allocation of fresh words, and garbage collection of irrelevant words, would be managed by a central authority.
+The main benefit of monotonic structure is that it's much easier to reason about system behavior and caching.
+OTOH, deep updates are a hassle to express.

 ## Publish Subscribe